-Even though the spiral insides may make it seem difficult, these gatas are actually easier to make than you think.
+Even though the spiral insides may make it seem difficult, these Armenian sweet treats are actually easier to make than you think.
 The dough is very simple to shape, and after baking, all imperfections will be hidden under the creamy layers, so throw all your hesitation away and give them a try.

 Don’t let the long foreign name scare you.
 These are actually just a Norwegian take on the classic and beloved cinnamon roll.
-They are a little bit smaller and also less sweet than the American version, making them the perfect light snacks to eat with a cup of coffee.
+This scrumptious recipe from Norway is smaller and less sweet than the American version, making it perfect to enjoy with a cup of coffee.

 Bakestones can be made easily on a griddle or a frying pan in just under thirty minutes.
 They are best eaten fresh and hot, of course, but you can always save some for later to bring on the go.

 Eat pizza like a true Italian with this classic recipe.
 It features tomatoes, sliced mozzarella, basil, and some olive oil.
 The ingredients may sound simple, but if done right, you will spend the time of your life eating this pizza.

 Crispy crust, heart-melting cheese, and vibrantly sweet tomato toppings, everything about this pizza is a dream come true.
 The best part is you can make this magical dish at home with just a regular oven.
 Make this at your next dinner for a meal no one will forget.